 November 30 marked the first anniversary of the report on Indigenous-specific racism in BC’s health-care system In Plain Sight, an independent review released in partnership with the Ministry of Health.

 COTBC remains committed to taking action to address what the report describes as widespread systemic racism against Indigenous people, including stereotyping, discrimination and prejudice.
 For example, following the ceremony and signing of the Joint Statement of Apology and Commitments to Action, College staff and/or Board members have:

 - Both hosted and/or participated in multiple learning sessions and workshops to build knowledge and competencies to best undertake this work.

 - Liaised with an Indigenous consultant for feedback on draft content for a Cultural Safety and Humility section on our website.
 Revisions are currently underway.

 - Continued to collaborate with other BC Health Regulators to identify opportunities to share, partner, or build off each other’s work, in an effort to support timely and consistent action.

 - Commissioned a local Indigenous artist who has started the design of a series of custom digital artwork pieces for the College.

 - Initiated planning for an event to meet with occupational therapists who self-identified as Indigenous at this year’s registration renewal and provided their consent to be contacted by the College.

 The College will continue to keep you informed of progress on our commitment in upcoming newsletters and other communications.
+We encourage occupational therapists to read the original In Plain Sight report.
 Contact us at email@example.com if you have any questions or comments.